Notice of Proposed Rulemaking

-Clarifies that permanent structures and installations are allowed in wilderness and preserves where necessary for natural or cultural heritage protection.
+Clarifies that permanent structures and installations are allowed in a Wilderness or Preserve when necessary for protection of natural or cultural heritage

-Identifies a review process for determining the appropriate tool/equipment required to perform necessary natural or cultural resource stewardship to maintain the integrity of the establishment of the preserve.
+Identifies a review process for determining the appropriate tool/equipment required to perform necessary natural or cultural resource stewardship activities while maintaining the integrity of the Preserve.

-We believe the proposed regulations will provide clarity to rules for trail use, minimum tool use in preserves and permanent structures in preserves and wilderness while protecting important resources and providing for public use and enjoyment.
+We believe the proposed regulations will provide clarity to rules for trail use, tool use in preserves and construction of permanent structures in a Preserve or Wilderness while protecting important resources and providing for public use and enjoyment.